Zhuang people: Genetics

 Genetic evidence points out Zhuang possesses a very high frequency of Haplogroup O2 with most of them being subclade O2a making it the most dominant marker, one that they share with Austro-Asiatic.
 The other portion of O2 belongs to subclade O2a1.
 Zhuangs have prevalent frequencies of O1 which links them with Austronesian, but O1 is at much lower rate compared to O2a and only slightly higher than O2a1.
 Haplogroup O2 in Taiwan aborigines is almost completely non-existent, but they exhibit very high frequencies of O1.
 This suggests that in the event that the Austro-Tai hypothesis is correct, Tai-Kadai speakers would have assimilated mostly Austro-Asiatic people into their population after the separation of Tai and Austronesian.

+A 2022 study states that Zhuang show strong genetic affinities with Tai-Kadai-speaking groups such as the Bouyei, Miao, and Yao, as well as Hainan Han.
+The modern Zhuang gene pool can also be "defined by the common ancestry with Hainan Han, the introgression from southern Chinese groups such as Han, Bouyei, Li, Miao, and Yao, and the long-term phylogenetic relationships with Southeast Asians".

 Distribution

+The Census of 2020 recorded 19,568,546 Zhuang in China.